 Lori Hobbie | Chief Program Officer

 Lori Hobbie began her career as an educator in East Africa, working with rural and urban schools in Congo and Tanzania.
-With over 20 years of teaching in public and private sectors, Lori has extensive training in curriculum development and mentoring teachers.
+With over 20 years of experience teaching in public and private sectors, Lori has extensive experience in curriculum development, Diversity and Inclusion Initiatives, Social and Emotional Learning, Trauma-Informed Practices and mentoring educators.
 Her awareness of mindfulness in the classroom was built on a foundation of service to the others.
 Lori brings her passion for educating the whole child to The Kindness Campaign.

 Dan McKenna | Board Member